YesWeCandrew/MyMarketplace/items/report.md

 * UserLoginTests

 In addition, I also created the data that runs the system, based off of a open source data mining dataset.
 I generated the stock and review dataset from scratch.

 I also collated and edited the photos to match the items.

 I proposed and implemented the Singleton design pattern and the Facade design pattern.
 These were implemented in classes that I created, (Database, Users, Sellers, Items, Stock, Reviews).
 I proposed the streaming dataset functionality that refreshes when the user triggers a refresh.
 I also proposed storing data in CSV files and treating it as a Relational Database within Java using IDs to reference other objects.

 I assisted with the UI design of ItemView and ItemListView.
-For ItemListView I implemented the refresh functionality I created ItemView.
+For ItemListView, I implemented the refresh functionality I created ItemView.

 I prepared the slides for our presentation.